Thresholding

 • Describe the relationship between an intensity image and a derived binary image

-• Apply a threshold to segment an image into foreground and background regions
+• Apply threshold to segment an image into foreground and background regions

 Motivation